jehuty0shift/docs/pages/platform/logs-data-platform/filebeat_logs/guide.fr-fr.md

 [Filebeat](https://github.com/elastic/beats/tree/master/filebeat){.external} is an open source file harvester, used to fetch logs files and can be easily setup to feed them into Logs Data Platform.

-The main benefits of Filebeat are his very resilient protocol to send logs and his variety of modules ready-to-use for the most common applications.
+The main benefits of Filebeat are it's resilient protocol to send logs, and a variety of modules ready-to-use for the most common applications.

-This guide will describe how to setup Filebeat OSS on your system to forward your logs on Logs Data Platform.
-It will also present you with some configuration setup you can use to further structure your logs.
+This guide will describe how to setup Filebeat OSS on your system for forwarding your logs on Logs Data Platform.
+It will also present you with some configuration setup useful to further structure your logs.

 ## Requirements